bareboat-necessities/bbn-i2c-over-usb/README.md

 Attach any I2C clients (thermo sensor, AD converter, display, relay driver, ...) to your PC via USB ... quick, easy and cheap!
 Drivers for Linux, Windows and MacOS available.

 The i2c-tiny-usb project is an open source/open hardware project.
 The goal of i2c-tiny-usb is to provide a cheap generic i2c interface to be attached to the USB.
-It is meant as a replacement for those simple and cheap printer port to I2C adapters.
 A USB solution has several advantages incl. the built-in power supply and a more future proof interface.
 Furthermore no cpu intense bitbanging is required on the host side.
 This USB solution even requires less parts than some printer port solutions.

 I2C-Mega-USB is a compatible clone of Till Harbaum’s i2c-tiny-usb.
 The firmware has no software in common with Till’s implementation but is compatible with the i2c-tiny-usb driver found in the mainline Linux kernel.
 As a result it will work out of the box without requiring any special software on the host computer.
-(Even these texts are shamelessly ripped from i2c-tiny-usb and i2c-star, which is a similar project for STM32)

 I2C-Mega-USB utilizes ATmega32U4 with hardware I2C and USB, which should be better than the original bitbang I2C and software USB.

 ## Hardware setup

 ## Loading Firmware

-## If you wish to compile yourself
+## If you wish to compile firmware yourself

 - Install avr-gcc compiler toolchain and avrdude.
 On Debian: